mithunpaul08/mean-teacher/student_teacher/README.md

 python main.py --add_student True --which_gpu_to_use 0
 ```

+You can keep track of the progress by doing `tail -f mean_teacher.log`

 Notes:
 - if using in the mode of one teacher/classifier, remove `--add_student True`
 - if you dont want have a gpu, remove `--which_gpu_to_use 0`